 Although BNL no longer operates any research reactors, the Laboratory's first major scientific facility was the Brookhaven Graphite Research Reactor (BGRR), which was the first reactor to be constructed in the United States following World War II.
-The reactor's primary mission was to produce neutrons for scientific experimentation in the fields of medicine, biology, chemistry, physics, and nuclear technology.
-The BGRR operated from 1950 to 1968 and decommissioning was completed in June 2012.
-The BGRR is currently undergoing long-term surveillance and maintenance.
+In operation from 1950 to 1968, the reactor's primary mission was to produce neutrons for scientific experimentation and to refine reactor technology.
+Decommissioning of the BGRR was completed in June 2012, and the remaining structures are currently undergoing long-term routine inspection and surveillance.

 The High Flux Beam Reactor (HFBR) was in operation from 1965 through 1996.
 The facility was used solely for scientific research and provided neutrons for experiments in materials science, chemistry, biology, and physics.
-For more than 30 years, the HFBR was one of the premier neutron beam reactors in the world.
+The HFBR also allowed researchers to study the basic nature of chemical structures, including the hydrogen bond that holds much of our world together.
 In late 1996, workers discovered that a leak in the HFBR spent fuel storage pool had been releasing tritium to the groundwater (see SER, Volume II, Groundwater Status Report, for further details).
 The reactor was shut down for routine maintenance at the time of the discovery and was never restarted.
 In November 1999, DOE decided that the HFBR would be permanently shut down.
 With input from the community, a final Record of Decision (ROD) was approved outlining the remedy for the HFBR's permanent decontamination and decommissioning (D&D).
-To date, completed actions include the removal and disposal of HFBR fuel and primary coolant; shipment of equipment for reuse at other facilities; cleanup and transfer of the Cold Neutron Facility for reuse; dismantling of ancillary buildings, including fan houses; removal and disposal of the reactor control rod blades and beam plugs; draining and isolation of all utility piping penetrating the reactor building; removal of the stack silencer baffles; and rendering all former hazardous material storage tanks permanently out of service.
-Demolition of the stack will be completed by 2020 in accordance with the ROD.
-Starting in 2010, the HFBR entered a period of long-term surveillance and maintenance.
-During this period, the building will remain unheated and electrical services will only be energized during periodic inspections and for leak detection monitoring.
-The HFBR will remain in this state for 65 years to permit sufficient decay of remaining radioactivity within the reactor.
-At the end of the low-energy period, D&D of the reactor will continue.